String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: Conclusions

 In the following, we draw a few parallels between string breaking in our work and closely related phenomena in other contexts.
 We also point out new directions that can result from the present study. \begin{itemize} \item[$\circ$] \emph{False-vacuum decay and bubble nucleation.} Bubble nucleation, expansion, and collision are a hallmark of first-order phase transitions, and are conjectured to play a role in the early universe~\cite{Hawking:1982ga,Coleman:1977py,Callan:1977pt}.
-Notably, for long strings, the concept of string breaking in one-dimensional systems parallels a first-order phase transition, and the dynamics is analogous to a false-vacuum decay~\cite{Sinha2021,LagneseFVD,lagnese2023detecting}.
+Notably, for long strings, the concept of string breaking in one-dimensional systems parallels a first-order phase transition, and the dynamics is analogous to a false-vacuum decay~\cite{Sinha2021,LagneseFVD,lagnese2023detecting,Darbha2024a,Darbha2024b,vodeb2024stirring}.
 Similar methods can, therefore, be applied to both problems.
 For example, bubble nucleation in a false vacuum decay can be examined as a two-level (at low bubble densities) or multilevel (at high densities) Landau-Zener transition~\cite{Sinha2021}.
-While this approach can quantitatively capture the formation of bubbles of various sizes in some parameter regimes, the hoppings and interactions of the bubbles may play an interesting role in other regimes, especially far from the perturbative limit of small transverse fields and closer to the scaling limit of the Ising field theory.
+While this approach can quantitatively capture the formation of bubbles of various sizes in some parameter regimes, the hoppings and interactions of the bubbles may play an interesting role in other regimes, as demonstrated, for example, in a recent experiment in a quantum annealer \cite{vodeb2024stirring}.
+These effects are expected to be especially relevant far from the perturbative limit of small transverse fields and closer to the scaling limit of the Ising field theory.
 The formation of bubbles from the false vacuum has also been studied for a quench setup~\cite{lagnese2023detecting}.
 It would be interesting to generalize those results to the case of the linear ramp of this work.
-The complex string-breaking process observed for longer strings in this work provides another unique lens into the dynamics of bubble formation, going beyond previous studies that examined the regime of small transverse fields and long evolution times~\cite{Sinha2021}.
-Our study, therefore, paves the way for characterizing the phenomenon of bubble nucleation, including size distributions, bubble positions, and correlations between different bubbles, with direct experimental relevance.
+The complex string-breaking process observed for longer strings in this work provides another unique lens into the dynamics of bubble formation, going beyond previous studies that examined the regime of small transverse fields and long evolution times~\cite{Sinha2021,vodeb2024stirring}.
+Our analysis reveals that the regime of moderately large transverse field exhibits qualitatively different behavior compared to the perturbative small–transverse-field limit.
+Although achieving an analytical, even approximate, understanding of this regime is highly challenging, the emergence of clear scaling laws strongly suggests the presence of a distinct and physically rich regime, that is well suited to exploration with quantum simulators.
+Our study, therefore, paves the way for characterizing the phenomenon of bubble nucleation, including size distributions, bubble positions, and correlations between different bubbles, in novel regimes, with direct experimental relevance.
 Such studies may be informed by scaling laws inherited from the vicinity of the critical point, resulting in universal behavior.
 These represent a compelling direction for future work.